orca-so/whirlpools/docs/whirlpool/docs/03-Whirlpools SDK/01-Environment Setup.md

 ## 4. Airdrop SOL to Your Wallet

 Once your wallet is created, you will need some SOL to pay for transactions.
+You can request an airdrop of SOL from the network, but this is only available on **Devnet** and **Testnet**.

 ```tsx
 import { generateKeyPair, createSolanaRpc, devnet, getAddressFromPublicKey } from '@solana/web3.js';